Vera-Firefly/Pojav-Glow-Worm/README.md

 * Add vgpu render,vgpu1.4.0 OpenGL4.4

-* Virgl render is already working.
+* Virgl render is already working

+* This modified version of lwjgl uses the latest content from [Vera-Firefly](https://github.com/Vera-Firefly) [lwjgl3-build](https://github.com/Vera-Firefly/lwjgl3-build) repository for automated builds

+* In addition, this modified version of the Java runtime also uses the latest content from Vera-Firefly [android-openjdk-build](https://github.com/Vera-Firefly/android-openjdk-build) repository for automated builds

 * This is not the official version, it's just a modified,If you don't want to use it, please go to the [PojavLauncherTeam](https://github.com/PojavLauncherTeam/PojavLauncher)